timadye/werewolf/Werewolf.md

 **Trapper:** If you draw one of the black Queens, you are a trapper.

 During each night phase, Fate will call on you to open your eyes and select a local resident to trap.
 You can select any player, including yourself.
 At dusk, you sneak out of your own house and set a bear trap just outside the door of your selected house.
 If a werewolf attacks the player you have trapped, that player will still be harmed by the attack (unless ze has also been wolfsbaned) but the werewolf will also sustain a telltale injury from stepping in the bear trap and setting it off.
 A player who has been protected by a wolfsbane _cannot_ be attacked by a werewolf during the same night phase, but _can_ still suffer a trap injury.

+If multiple werewolves attack a trapped player, only one will be injured, as chosen by Fate.
+On the other hand, a werewolf who suffers a werewolf and tapper injury at the same time (eg. trapped self-harming werewolf) will die.

 **Villager Vigilante:** If you draw the Ace of Spades, you are the villager vigilante.